bhaveshw92/portfolio/README.md

 **Projects**

 1. **Final Project - Deployment Guardrail and Shadow Testing in SageMaker:**
-    - Use the specified data set and models for the project
+    - Training a model to predict if a customer will enroll for a term deposit at a bank, after one or more phone calls.
-    - Train two models using SageMaker Hyperparameter Tuning
+    - Use SageMaker Hyperparameter Tuning
-    - Simulate a failed deployment and a successful deployment using Deployment Guardrail
+    - Simulate a failed deployment and a successful deployment using Deployment Guardrail.
     - Utilize SageMaker Shadow Testing to compare model variants and allow the shadow variant to replace the production variant.
     - [Guardrail and Shadow Testing in SageMaker](https://github.com/bhaveshw92/AI_with_MachineLearning/tree/main/ML_Cloud/Final_Project_Guardrail_ShadowTesting)